Lilly Singh

-Lilly Saini Singh (born September 26, 1988) is a Canadian YouTuber.
-Singh began making YouTube videos in 2010.
-She originally appeared under the pseudonym Superwoman (stylized IISuperwomanII), her YouTube username until 2019.
-In 2016, she was included in Forbes list of world's highest paid YouTubers ranking third and earning a reported $7.5 million.
-By 2017, she was ranked tenth on the Forbes list of the world's highest-paid YouTube stars, earning a reported $10.5 million; as of February 2022 she has 14.7 million subscribers and over three billion video views.
-Forbes named her one of the 40 most powerful people in comedy in 2019.
-She has received an MTV Fandom Award, four Streamy Awards, two Teen Choice Awards and a People's Choice Award.
+Lilly Singh (born September 26, 1988) is a Canadian YouTuber, television host, comedian and author.
+She began making YouTube videos in 2010, initially under the pseudonym Superwoman (stylized IISuperwomanII), which she used as her username until 2019.

-In 2016, Singh released her first film, a documentary chronicling her world tour, entitled A Trip to Unicorn Island.
-In March 2017, she released her first book, How to Be a Bawse: A Guide to Conquering Life, which reached number one on the New York Times best-seller list.
+Singh released her documentary A Trip to Unicorn Island (2016) and her first book How to Be a Bawse: A Guide to Conquering Life (2017), which was a New York Times Best Seller.
 From September 2019 to June 2021, Singh acted as executive producer and host of the NBC late-night talk show A Little Late with Lilly Singh.
-She is the first person of Indian descent to host an American major broadcast network late-night talk show.
+She is the first person of Indian descent to host an American late-night talk show.

 Early life and education

 Singh was born and raised in the Scarborough district of Toronto, Ontario, Canada.
-Her parents, Malvindar Kaur and Sukvindar Singh, are Indian Punjabi immigrants of Saini Rajput descent from Hoshiarpur, Punjab, India, and raised her as a Sikh.
-Her older sister Tina (born 1982) is also a YouTuber; she makes videos about her family life with her husband and their three sons.
+Her parents, Malvindar Kaur and Sukvindar Singh, are Indian Punjabi immigrants from Hoshiarpur, Punjab, India and raised her as a Sikh.
+Singh's older sister, Tina (born 1982), is also a YouTuber; she makes videos about her family life with her husband and their three sons, under the name 'The Tina Singh' (formerly 'MOM BOSS OF 3').
 Singh had said she was a tomboy as a child.
-She attended Mary Shadd Public School during her elementary years, and in 2006, she graduated from Lester B. Pearson Collegiate Institute in Malvern, Toronto, where she returned as an alumna to visit her old teachers.
-She was a member of Girl Guides of Canada and participated in their youth programs.
-In 2010, she graduated from York University in Toronto with a Bachelor of Arts in Psychology.
+She attended Mary Shadd Public School during her elementary years, and in 2006 she graduated from Lester B. Pearson Collegiate Institute in Malvern, Toronto.
+She was also a member of Girl Guides of Canada and participated in their youth programs.
+In 2010, she graduated from York University in Toronto with a Bachelor of Arts in psychology.